LucasTuzina/lucastuzina/README.md

 # 👋 Hi, I'm Lucas

-I'm a backend-focused full stack developer with a passion for high-performance systems, elegant architectures, and clean code.
+I’m a backend-focused full stack developer with a passion for high-performance systems, elegant architectures, and clean code.
-Currently building **IGNITE** – a platform for elite athlete performance.
+Currently building IGNITE – a platform for elite athlete performance.

+IGNITE (currently in MVP phase) enables vector-based load management for athletes, combining cutting-edge data modeling with intuitive tooling to optimize training efficiency and prevent injury.

-Most of my work is private (company/internal & IGNITE), but I contribute selectively to public tooling when it's useful.
+Most of my work is private (company/internal & IGNITE), but I contribute selectively to public tooling when it’s useful.
+Currently working on HICLIVE – a bus sharing platform for large-scale events across Europe.

 ---